megwatson88/horiseon-refactor/README.md

 Taken the given code and added alt tags
 Used the sematic HTML elements to keep the order logical.
 Taken the heading and put into sequential order.
-Used titles to divide and describe the code.
+Used commits to divide and describe the code.
+Fixed links within the original code

+# Links

+# Installation

+# Usage

+# credits

+# references used

+# License